BioSpyder-Bioinformatics/notes-documentation/single_cell/02_bc1_analysis.md

 - Make the file with the condition and associated BC1 sequence
 	+ Get this from whoever planned the experiment (One Note or email!)
 	+ VERY IMPORTANT that the conditions' name have an underscore-number at the end (eg xxx_#).
 This is essential to differentiate the different wells, which otherwise, as they're named the same, would over-write one another.
 (This ending number gets then removed for the remainder of the analysis)
+	+ CHANGE NAME OF column Sample to Condition
 - Ready to start!